Symplectic toric stratified spaces with isolated singularities: Classifying symplectic toric stratified spaces with isolated singularities

-The goal of this section is to describe and classify symplectic toric stratified spaces with isolated singularities.
-To begin, we describe in Section ~\ref{s:sstc} {\em singular symplectic toric cones}: these are symplectic toric cones with an added point at infinity.
-These spaces are important, as they will serve as a model for symplectic toric stratified spaces with isolated singularities.
+The goal of this part is to describe and classify symplectic toric stratified spaces with isolated singularities.
+To begin, we describe in Section \ref{s:singstc} {\em singular symplectic toric cones}: these are symplectic toric cones with an added point at infinity (see Definition \ref{d:singsymptoriccone}).
+These spaces serve as the local model for symplectic toric stratified spaces with isolated singularities.

-In Section ~\ref{s:stss}, We define and describe symplectic toric stratified spaces with isolated singularities.
-These are (roughly) stratified spaces with torus actions locally modelled on singular symplectic toric cones (see Definition ~\ref{d:stss}).
-We will see that, for such a space $(X,\omega,\mu:X\to\fg^*)$, the topological quotient $X/G$ of any symplectic toric stratified space with isolated singularities $(X,\omega,\mu:X\to\fg^*)$ inherits the structure of a {\em cornered stratified space with isolated singularities}; essentially, a stratified space for which the stratum are allowed to be manifolds with corners.
-Furthermore, the moment map $\mu:X\to\fg^*$ descends to a {\em stratified unimodular local embedding} $\bar{\mu}:X/G \to \fg^*$ (see Definition ~\ref{d:sule}).
-This is the continuous extension of a unimodular local embedding to a cornered stratified space with an additional local property near each singularity.
+In Section \ref{s:stss}, We define and describe {\em symplectic toric stratified spaces with isolated singularities}.
+These are (roughly) stratified spaces with torus actions locally modeled on singular symplectic toric cones (see Definition \ref{d:symptorstratspace}).
+We will see that, for such a space $(X,\omega,\mu:X\to \fg^*)$, the topological quotient $X/G$ inherits the structure of a {\em cornered stratified space with isolated singularities}; essentially, a stratified space for which the strata are allowed to be manifolds with corners.
+Furthermore, the moment map $\mu:X\to \fg^*$ descends to a {\em stratified unimodular local embedding} $\bar{\mu}:X/G\to \fg^*$ (see Definition \ref{d:sule}).
+This is the continuous extension of a unimodular local embedding to a cornered stratified space which additionally look like homogeneous unimodular local embeddings near each singularity.

-As any isomorphic symplectic toric stratified spaces must have the same orbit space and orbital moment map, we group the spaces with orbital moment map the stratified unimodular local embedding $\psi:W\to \fg^*$ together into a groupoid $\stss_\psi(W)$, the {\em groupoid of symplectic toric stratified spaces over $\psi$}.
-The morphisms of this groupoid are exactly the $G$-equivariant isomorphisms (i.e., strata preserving homeomorphisms descending to symplectomorphisms on the open dense strata) preserving $\psi$.
-As in the case of symplectic toric cones, we may form a presheaf with these groupoids:
+As isomorphic symplectic toric stratified spaces must have isomorphic orbit spaces and intertwined orbital moment maps, we group the spaces $(X,\omega,\mu)$ with fixed $G$-quotient maps $\pi:X\to W$ and orbital moment map the stratified unimodular local embedding $\psi:W\to \fg^*$ together into a groupoid $\stss_\psi(W)$, {\em the groupoid of symplectic toric stratified spaces over $\psi$} (see Definition \ref{d:stss}).
+The morphisms of this groupoid are $G$-equivariant strata preserving homeomorphisms restricting to symplectomorphisms on the open dense strata which intertwine $G$-quotient maps.
+As in the case of symplectic toric cones, we may form a presheaf of groupoids $\stss_\psi:\op{\open(W)}\to \gpoid.$